-The application form asks questions relating to the assessment criteria below.
+The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
-The application form includes character limits for answers.
+The application form displays character limits for answers.